-Correa powers Astros past A’s 11-6 to clinch ALDS
+Bang!
+Bang!
+Astros thump away vs Oakland, return to ALCS

+LOS ANGELES (AP) — Three years after a sign-stealing scheme propelled the Astros to their first championship, Houston’s star-studded lineup did little during the regular season to quiet criticism it could only hit when cheating.

+Back in the postseason, they’re banging away as well as ever — no trash cans necessary.

-LOS ANGELES (AP) — Carlos Correa hit a go-ahead, three-run homer after Michael Brantley’s two-run shot in the fourth inning, helping the Houston Astros beat the Oakland Athletics 11-6 on Thursday to clinch their home-run heavy AL Division Series in four games.
+Carlos Correa hit a go-ahead, three-run homer after Michael Brantley’s two-run shot in the fourth inning, helping the Astros beat the Oakland Athletics 11-6 on Thursday to clinch their home-run heavy AL Division Series in four games.

+“We didn’t show this too much during the season, but this lineup can do this every night,” left fielder Kyle Tucker said.

-Correa drove in five as the Astros — October villains to many a year after their sign-stealing scandal was exposed — advanced to the AL Championship Series for the fourth consecutive season.
+Correa drove in five as the Astros — October villains to many a year after their espionage was exposed — advanced to the AL Championship Series for the fourth consecutive season.
+They improved to 5-1 in the playoffs after struggling to a 29-31 record in the pandemic-shortened season.

+“This is a special team that has been here before,” Brantley said.
+“We have young guys that are leaning on the veterans and the veterans are taking care of them right now.
+No one guy has to carry this team when you have so many special players in the locker room like we do.”

-It will be their first ALCS under Dusty Baker, their 71-year-old manager.
+It will be the Astros’ first ALCS under Dusty Baker, their 71-year-old manager.
 Baker earned his first closeout win since the 2003 NL Division Series and improved to 4-13 in closeouts.

 “It’s been a long, tough road, but we’re halfway there,” Baker said.
 “I’m thankful and happy, but I still got some happiness left to give.”